wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

+Status: Version 2020/11/25.
+Finalization with the Release Squad.

 # Gutenberg updates

 **(Please note: additional items are being added to this document by the team as information is available)**